miensol/grunt-concat-in-order/README.md

         'dist/mybuild.js': ['js/src/main.js', 'js/src/unReferencedButWanted.js']
     },

-The option onlyConcatRequiredFiles will only work if files are declared and required with their actual filenames.
+The option onlyConcatRequiredFiles will only work if modules are declared and required with their actual filenames.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-- 0.1.4 - @mokkabonna added ability to concat only files that are required by some moule
+- 0.1.4 - @mokkabonna added ability to concat only files that are required by some module